mr-flame7892/distwitch-notifications/README.md

 # distwitch-notifications
 An open code source discord bot write in javascript with discord.js who will send a notification on a server, in a specific channel when one of the members is doing a stream!
-(The bot may have some issues because I stopped to work on it, so feel free to suggest some edits to patch these issues)
+(The bot may have some issues because I stopped to work on it, so feel free to suggest some edits to patch those issues)

 ## 🗃️ Requirements: